Read on to learn most common factors that can increase your car insurance payments so you can start saving money.

 With this mind, I created this article about how to avoid high car insurance payments.

-Read on to learn most common factors that can increase your vehicle insurance payments.
+Read on to learn most common factors that can increase your vehicle insurance payments so you can start saving money.

 If you have a powerful, sporty vehicle that’s built to go fast, you’re almost certain to be hit with much higher insurance payments.
 Six and eight-cylinder cars are more expensive to insure than four-cylinder cars.
 If you’re concerned about your insurer’s determination of your vehicle’s horsepower, you should contact them directly (it just might save you some money in the long run).